Warrenton, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Common Dog Attack Injuries

 As harmless as they seem, "man's best friend" can be dangerous.
-Halvorsen Klote's dog bite attorneys in Warrenton, MO, understand how victims and their families can be affected after an incident.
-For instance, below are some of the most common dog bite injuries:
+Our dog bite attorneys in Warrenton, MO, understand how victims can be affected after an incident.
+For instance, here are a few of the most common injuries related to dog bites:

 • Rabies